nodu/hype/README.md

 * Increase mobile screen res check?
 * long screens are going to make the contentContainer look ugly, narrow and stretched
 * map zoom lvl on mobile?
+* auto map markers on accordion click
+* add watch for checkboxes

+Issues
+* Alert's don't stack vertically and seem to pause the timeout of the previous alert.